suchmememanyskill/CssLoader-ThemeDb/README.md

 [Example](https://github.com/suchmememanyskill/Steam-Deck-Themes/tree/main/static-background)

-The image picker component injects a user supplied file, using a file picker, as `url(path/to/file)` as a css variable.
-Only images from `~/homebrew/themes` can be selected
+The image picker component injects a user-supplied file using a file picker into a CSS variable as `url(path/to/file)`.
+Only files from `~/homebrew/themes` can be selected.

 ```json
 "components": [